-The sunsets are magical too!
+The sunsets are magical as well!

 If you’re up for another klettur, you can continue on to Klif – the one with the flat top on the other side of the the Eiðið isthmus, across from Heimaklettur.
 Or go up behind Klif to the HáHá plateau, for the stunning ridge walk around Herjólfsdalur.

 Going down, looking towards Klif on the other side.